-The cornea, the clear outermost layer of the eye, is your window to the world.
-But if it's damaged, it can turn opaque and cloud your view.
+The cornea is the clear outermost layer of your eye and your window to the world.
+If it's damaged, it can turn opaque and cloud your view.

-Cornea Associates of Texas can improve vision with a cornea transplant tailored to your unique needs.
+Cornea Associates of Texas can improve vision and relieve pain with a cornea transplant tailored to your unique needs.

-Our practices in Dallas, Plano, and Fort Worth, TX, use the latest techniques for faster recovery and fewer complications.
+Our offices in Dallas, Plano, and Fort Worth, TX, use the latest corneal transplant techniques for faster recovery and fewer complications.

 A Closer Look at Cornea Transplants